ArctosDB/documentation-wiki/_how_to/How-to-understand-Project-Funding.markdown

+---
+title: How To Understand Project Funding
+layout: default_toc
+---

 Arctos now provides a "funded_USD" field in Projects.
 (We leave it up to individuals to define what constitutes project funding.)
 These data may be used to illustrate the broader impacts of a project which contributes specimen that are subsequently used in other research projects.
 An example follows.

 Under Edit Project, enter a numeric value for the funding of a project.